WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

    target_link_libraries(MyTarget PRIVATE LLU::LLU)

-The last step is to copy the file with Wolfram Language code to use the top-level features of LLU, for example:
+The last step is to copy the file with the Wolfram Language code to use the top-level features of LLU, for example:

 .. code-block:: cmake